HarshitKaushik/java-cheat-sheet/README.md

 }

-//An Abstract method does not contain body.
+//An abstract method does not contain body.
-//Abstract Class can contain 0 or more abstract methods
-//Abstract method does not have a body abstract void abstractMethod1();
+//Abstract Class can contain 0 or more abstract methods abstract void abstractMethod1();
 abstract void abstractMethod2();

-//Abstract method can be declared only in Abstract Class. class NormalClass{
+//Abstract methods can be declared only in the abstract class. class NormalClass {
-    abstract void abstractMethod();//COMPILER ERROR
+    abstract void abstractMethod();
+    // COMPILER ERROR
+    // A bit tricky!
 }

 // Abstract class can contain fully defined non-abstract methods. public abstract class AbstractClassExample {

-    //Abstract class can contain instance and static variables public int publicVariable;
+    //Abstract class can contain instance and static variables. public int publicVariable;
     private int privateVariable;
     static int staticVariable;

-    //Abstract Class can contain 0 or more abstract methods
+    //Abstract class can contain 0 or more abstract methods.
-    //Abstract method does not have a body abstract void abstractMethod1();
+    //Abstract method does not have a body. abstract void abstractMethod1();
     abstract void abstractMethod2();

-    //Abstract Class can contain 0 or more non-abstract methods public void nonAbstractMethod(){
+    //Abstract class can contain 0 or more non-abstract methods. public void nonAbstractMethod(){
         System.out.println("Non Abstract Method");
     }

     public static void main(String[] args) {
-      //An abstract class cannot be instantiated
+        //An abstract class cannot be instantiated.
-      //Below line gives compilation error if uncommented
+        //Below line gives compilation error if uncommented.
         //AbstractClassExample ex = new AbstractClassExample();
     }
 }